mattkczhang/quickstatandeda/README.md

 │   └── ...
 ```

-A visuals folder is created automatically to save all the visuals used in the html output file.
+A visuals folder is created automatically to save all the visuals used in the html output file, and both the html file and the visuals folder are presented in the `save_path` input parameter.

 ## Contributing

 If you find a bug 🐛 or want to make some major or minor changes, please open an issue in the GitHub repository to discuss.
+You are also more than welcome to contact me directly.
 Please feel free to fork the project, make any changes, and submit and pull request if you want to make some major changes.

 ## License